HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ~~~
 {% include_relative includelines filename='cdex-task-example19.json' start=188 count=21 linenumber=true %}
 ~~~
-</div><!-- new-content -->

 #### Provider Submits Solicited Attachments

 When the Task is completed, the Provider POSTs the [`$submit-attachment`] operation and its payload to the Payer's endpoint.
 As stated above, the Payer communicates the operation endpoint to the Payer in the CDex Task Attachment Request Profile.
-The operation payload contains the requested attachments and echoes many data elements sent in the request. <span class="bg-success" markdown="1">The table in the introduction to this section summarizes the mapping between the CDex Request Attachment Profile elements and the [`$submit-attachment`] parameters.</span><!-- new-content --> The documentation below describes and demonstrates the [`$submit-attachment`] parameters.
+The operation payload contains the requested attachments and echoes many data elements sent in the request.
+The table in the introduction to this section summarizes the mapping between the CDex Request Attachment Profile elements and the [`$submit-attachment`] parameters.
+The documentation below describes and demonstrates the [`$submit-attachment`] parameters.

 |Data Element|CDex Request Attachment Task Profile Element|CDex #submit-attachment Parameter|
 |---|---|---|